 Dr. Grubler holds a license in the state of West Virginia and has been an employee of Wheeling Hospital since 1998 where she continues her clinical practice on a casual basis.
-She is a member of the American Physical Therapy Association (APTA) and a member of the Education, Federal Physical Therapy, Orthopedic and Health Policy and Administration sections; a member of the West Virginia Chapter of the APTA and serves as the Chair of the Ethics committee; WJU representative to the 3 Rivers Academic Consortium; WJU Faculty contact to APTA's Student Assembly; an APTA Beginner and Advanced Credentialed Clinical Instructor; and is an APTA credentialed CCIP trainer for the Beginner Credentialed Clinical Instructor Program; served on the Nominating Committee and as the Nominating Chair on the Board of Directors for the Education Section of the American Physical Therapy Association; and is the Nominating Chair for the National Consortium of Clinical Educators (NCCE) which is a consortium of the American Council of Academic Physical Therapy (ACAPT).
+She is a member of the American Physical Therapy Association (APTA) and a member of the Education, Federal Physical Therapy, Orthopedic and Health Policy and Administration sections; a member of the West Virginia Chapter of the APTA and serves as the Co-Chair of the Education committee; Chair of the 3 Rivers Academic Consortium; WJU Faculty representative to APTA's Student Assembly; an APTA Beginner and Advanced Credentialed Clinical Instructor; an APTA credentialed CCIP trainer for the Beginner Credentialed Clinical Instructor Program; served on the Nominating Committee and as the Nominating Chair on the Board of Directors for the Education Section of the American Physical Therapy Association; and is the Nominating Chair for the National Consortium of Clinical Educators (NCCE) which is a consortium of the American Council of Academic Physical Therapy (ACAPT).

 Dr. Grubler currently resides in Wheeling with her husband and three children.